nicoMeynet/BatterySimu/README.md

 - **Amortization time:** 5.66 years if the cost of the battery is 5847 CHF

 #### Battery Statistics
+This is the statistics for the battery indicating the number of cycles, the expected life, and the remaining energy.
+If the cycles between the phases are different, it means that the battery is not used equally.
 | Metric                | Phase 1 | Phase 2 | Phase 3 | Max/Config |
 |-----------------------|---------|---------|---------|------------|
 | Cycles                | 215     | 195     | 172     | 6000       |